rchastain/luciole/README.md

 # luciole
 UCI chess engine written in Lua.
+Plays traditional chess and Fischer random chess.

 *Luciole* is just a Lua script.
 To run *Luciole* you need a Lua interpreter.